McLeodMoores/xl4j/docs/settings.md

 in addition to these easy-to-use common options, you can configure any custom VM options you like.
 Just click the **Add...** button and enter the full option (including any minus signs) and click okay.
 You can edit existing options by highlighting them in the list and then clicking **Edit...** and similarly, you can remove options by highlighting in the list and clicking the **Remove** button.
-The order than options are passed to the JVM can be altered by highlighting options and using the up and down arrows to the right of the list to move them.
+The order that options are passed to the JVM can be altered by highlighting options and using the up and down arrows to the right of the list to move them.
 Any changes can be aborted by clicking **Cancel** or confirmed by clicking **OK**.

 Note that VM options will not currently take effect until you restart Excel (This is a limitation of the Oracle JVM in that it